supergithubo/OpenVPN-install/README.md

 `./openvpn-install.sh`

+Then reboot after (Change IP address if vps reboot reallocate new ip address) :

+`reboot`

 The first time you run it, you'll have to follow the assistant and answer a few questions to setup your VPN server.

 When OpenVPN is installed, you can run the script again, and you will get the choice to :